| Title: | Time Series Analysis and Computational Finance |

 This test examines the “spatial dependence” of the observed

 series.
-To do this, the series is embedded in m
+To do this, the series is embedded in m-space and the

 “near”.
 The BDS test statistic is asymptotically standard Normal.